COSIM SAYID

 Cosim Sayid lecturing...

-Cosim was Lecturer in Philosophy at Princeton University from 2019 to 2024; he was head preceptor for courses in the introductory sequence in analytic philosophy (Logic, Moral Philosophy, Metaphysics and Epistemology).
+Cosim was Lecturer in Philosophy at Princeton University from 2019 to 2024; he was head preceptor for courses in the introductory sequence in philosophy (Logic, Moral Philosophy, Metaphysics and Epistemology).
 With Michael Smith, he gave an upper-division course in Systematic Ethics.
+Under Gideon Rosen, he was preceptor in Free Will and Responsibility.

 Cosim received his PhD from the City University of New York in September 2019.
 Cosim's doctoral dissertation -- Intention and Interpretation in Law -- was on interpretation and meaning in legal contexts; his committee was composed of Noël Carroll (Distinguished Professor of Philosophy, City University of New York) and Jeremy Waldron (University Professor of Law and Philosophy, New York University); his adviser was Stephen Neale (Kornblith Family Distinguished Professor of Linguistics and Philosophy).

-Before coming to philosophy, Cosim worked as a lawyer in New York private practice (mostly handling litigation in real estate and securities, though he did a variety of pro bono work ranging from helping indigent couples divorce (relatively) amicably to working on the case (eventually settled) against monopoly telecom providers for New York correctional facilities that charged over 600% the usual rate for collect calls).
+Before coming to philosophy, Cosim worked as a lawyer in New York private practice (mostly handling litigation in real estate and securities arbitrations, though he did a variety of pro bono work including helping indigent couples divorce (relatively) amicably.
 As an undergrad, Cosim did research in biophysical chemistry

 (Cosim usually doesn't refer to himself in the third-person, but this helps search engine robots.)